MrMEEE/xoa-community/README.md

 systemctl start xoa
 systemctl enable xoa

 Now the XOA webinterface should be available at port 80 on your server..
+(Port can be changed in /opt/xen-orchestra/packages/xo-server/.xo-server.yaml)

 Username: admin@admin.net
 Pass: admin